Could Probiotics Help Honey Bees?

-Our Chief Scientist, Dr. Gregor Reid, came up with the hypothesis, “Probiotics aren’t just for humans.
+Dr. Gregor Reid, a member of our Scientific Board, came up with the hypothesis, “Probiotics aren’t just for humans.
 If you could use beneficial microbes to stimulate the immune response or attack the pathogens that are infecting the hives, then maybe we can help save the bees.”⁹

 Beneficial bacteria offer an intriguing new approach to supporting honey bee health and longevity.

-Dr. Reid’s team, including lead researcher and SeedLabs Fellow, Brendan Daisley, identified a cocktail of three probiotic strains (Lactobacillus plantarum Lp39, Lactobacillus rhamnosus GR-1, and Lactobacillus kunkeei BR-1) that had demonstrated (in fruit fly models)10,11 the potential to improve innate immune response, provide resistance against infection, and support insect resilience to toxic pesticides.
+Dr. Reid’s team, including lead researcher and SeedLabs Fellow, Dr. Brendan Daisley, identified a cocktail of three probiotic strains (Lactiplantibacillus plantarum Lp39, Lacticaseibacillus rhamnosus GR-1, and Apilactobacillus kunkeei BR-1.) that had demonstrated (in fruit fly models)10,11 the potential to improve innate immune response, provide resistance against infection, and support insect resilience to toxic pesticides.

 For American foulbrood specifically, existing measures largely rely on antibiotic treatment, which tends to be helpful in the short term but ineffective in the long run, and can contribute to resistance and recurrence.
 Beneficial bacteria offer an intriguing new approach to supporting honey bee health and longevity.

-The BioPatty™ is the first delivery method for this probiotic formulation, which utilizes a familiar format for beekeepers who routinely supplement their hives with “pollen patties”.
+The BioPatty™, formulated with these three strains, was the first delivery method for this probiotic formulation, which utilizes a familiar format for beekeepers who routinely supplement their hives with “pollen patties”.

 Image of the BioPatty™